 Every Indian want to go abroad but studying in abroad is a dream come true.
-There are many popular and best also available in UK and Australia to get the bachelor’s degree or certification/License in aviation.
+There are many popular and best also available in the UK and Australia to get a bachelor’s degree or certification/License in aviation.
 But as you know go through all the institutes and universities will not be possible.
-So we are here to give the list of popular universities and Flight Schools of Aviation in UK and Australia.
+So we are here to give the list of popular universities and Flight Schools of Aviation in the UK and Australia.
 Check it Out:

 - Edith Cowan University (ECU)

 - Swinburne University of Technology

 - University of New South Wales – UNSW